These guidelines apply to all caseworkers, case aides, and supervisors who receive training through the Child Welfare Training System.

 - If you are traveling from the office, submit one map showing mileage from the office to the training.

 Mileage is paid at the prevailing state rate.
-Currently, that rate is $0.48/mile.
+Currently, that rate can be found by clicking here.

 We cannot reimburse for: